Rating:

 Tuffy’s Gold Dog Food receives the Advisor’s mid-tier rating of 3 stars.

-The Tuffy’s Gold Dog Food product line includes five dry kibbles, three claimed to meet AAFCO nutrient profiles for all life stages, one for growth (Puppy) and one for adult maintenance.
+The Tuffy’s Gold product line includes five dry dog foods, three claimed to meet AAFCO nutrient profiles for adult maintenance, one for all life stages, and one for growth (Premium Puppy).

-Gold Premium Adult dog food was selected to represent the others in the line for this review.
+Tuffy’s Gold Premium Adult was selected to represent the other products in the line for this review.

 Tuffy's Gold Premium Adult